 Set which type of input source is connected to the video input.
+NOTE: Video input source 3 is not supported in this version.

-Value space: <other/camera/PC/DVD/document\camera>
+Value space: <other/camera/PC/DVD/document_camera>

 Other: Select Other when some other type of equipment is connected to the selected video input.